 - The S3 blob store is only recommended for Nexus Repository Manager installations hosted in AWS.

 - Nexus Repository Manager only supports AWS S3.
-Other implementations of the S3 protocol may or may not work.
+Other implementations of the S3 protocol have not been tested and are not supported.

 Nexus Repository Manager will automatically create an S3 bucket when a blob store is created, if it does not already exist.
 However, you may also create the bucket yourself.
 Note that: